eddie-c-404/2040-Pro-Micro/README.md

 | MCP1700xx    | U2               | C39051      | SOT-23        | 1.88  |
 | W25Q64JVSSIQ | U3               | C97521      | SOIC-8-208mil | 1.65  |
 | Total        | X                | X           | X             | 8.89  |

+**General Insruction:**

+If you would like to get this PCB manufactured, you can download the rp2040_pro_micro.zip file.
+When your pcb manufacturer asks for a gerber file, upload that.
+If you would like to copy the schematic, you can but take note that the pins labled left pins are the rigth pins and vice versa.
+The BOM file is the BOM.csv, the CPL file is positions.csv.
+If you want to use the already existing kicad files, you can use the .kicad_pro (entire proj.), the .kicad_sch (schematic), or the .kicad_pcb (the pcb).